Baby Rooms in Japan for Breastfeeding, Changing Diapers, and More

 changing tables and a scale in a baby room in japan

 There are plenty of changing tables in baby rooms in Japan.
-Some have disposable changing mats, as shown in the image below, so you don’t have to use your own.
+Some have disposable changing mats, as shown on the left-hand side of the image above and in the image below, so you don’t have to use your own.
 I always liked using these with my daughter, although sometimes I needed more than one.

-These rooms also have scales, as shown in the middle of the picture, so you can weigh your baby.
+These rooms also have scales, as shown in the middle of the picture above, so you can weigh your baby.

 Diaper Disposal Bins and Bags